View all images of Sterling Brewery

 Like many others during Prohibition, the company renamed itself Sterling Products Co.
 They made soft drinks, near beer, and malt extract (which was used by illicit homebrewers).
 It became Sterling Brewers Inc after Prohibition was over in 1933.

 Offices built 1954 probably old offices at 330-2 were razed for penn expy

 Sterling merged with the Associated Brewing Co. group of Michigan in 1968.
 Officially it was named Sterling Brewers Association.

-In 1972, G. Heileman brewery (LaCrosse, WI) bought the company.
-The plant was used to make many of the brands they acquired from other breweries including Cooks from Evansville, Champagne Velvet from Terre Haute, and Drewrys from South Bend and others.
+In 1972, G. Heileman Brewery (LaCrosse, WI) bought the company.
+The plant was used to make many of the brands they acquired from other breweries including Cooks from Evansville, Champagne Velvet from Terre Haute, and Drewrys from South Bend.

 Heileman closed the plant due to over capacity in its other plants and sold the brewery in 1988.
 The Evansville Brewing Company, led by three local investors, John Durnin, Mark Mattingly, and John Bzeznski, re-opened the brewery on September 21, 1988.
 The three founders wanted to retain the employee base of the plant of about 90 people, and the brewery had a 1,200,000 barrel annual capacity.
 By 1994, Evansville Brewing sold almost 40% of its beer overseas.